Hearing your baby cry is one of the biggest causes of stress and confusion for new mums.

 On average though, a six week old baby will cry for more than two hours per day.

-According to Dr Howard Chilton, there are five different reasons a baby will cry, each with a different solution.
+There are five different reasons a baby will cry, each with a different solution.

 “If you lump them into one catch-all bag, it will lead to confusion and more crying – both from you and from the baby.”